TilBlechschmidt/WebGrid/README.md

 ## Install

 Below are quick-start tutorials to get you started.
-For a more detailed guide visit the dedicated [Getting Started guide](https://webgrid.dev/getting-started/)!
+For a more detailed introduction visit the dedicated [Getting Started guide](https://webgrid.dev/getting-started/)!

 ### 🐳 Docker